Skip to content

 Is 10 Lakh Enough for Interior Design in India?

 One of the most common questions an interior designer comes across is “How much should I actually budget for doing up my home?
-How much interior designing cost?”
-It’s a question that sounds simple, but the answer rarely is, especially in India.
-Here, the idea of home is deeply personal, yet the realities of space and cost are unavoidable.
-Compact city apartments to spacious houses in smaller towns, no two homes, or families have identical needs.
-That’s why budgeting for interiors becomes such an important, and often overwhelming, decision.
+How much does interior designing cost?”
+It’s a question that sounds simple, but it’s not that simple, especially in India.
+Because here the idea of home is deeply personal, but the realities of space and cost are unavoidable at the same time.

-In this blog, Opalspace wants to help you see clearly what ₹10 lakh can realistically achieve.
-I’ll break down where the money typically goes, explain the key factors that affect your budget, and share practical guidance on how to plan better.
+Through this blog, Opalspace wants to help you see clearly what ₹10 lakh can realistically achieve.
+We’ll see the key factors affecting your budget and discuss how to plan better.
 By the end, you’ll have a clearer idea of what to expect and how to make the most of the budget you have.

 1. Home Size and Layout